AADevelops/Infinite-Timer/README.md

 # Infinite-Timer

-This is a simple timer that I made.
+This is a simple timer that does not have a stop button.